vegaprotocol/networks/README.md

 - [vegaprotocol/ethereum-event-forwarder](https://github.com/vegaprotocol/ethereum-event-forwarder)

 In order to avoid spam on the validator node, we implemented an allow-listing mecanism.
-You will need to create a vVga wallet for the `ethereum-event-forwarder`, using the following steps:
+You will need to create a Vega wallet for the `ethereum-event-forwarder`, using the following steps:

 Create a wallet using the following command: